syncfusion-content/wpf-docs/wpf/OLAPCommon/OlapReport.md

 * Subset Element
 * Summary Element

 These elements are to get the cube element information from the user.
-You can create an instance of this element and add the required information about the element to pick that specific element from the data base for processing.
+You can create an instance of this element and add the required information about the element to pick that specific element from the database for processing.

 These elements come under the following four elements group, which are based on the axis position and filtering constraints.